 The oldest and most traditional way to make dulce de leche is to mix milk, sugar, and a dash of vanilla and cook it over a low flame for a very long time, whisking periodically to make sure it cooks evenly.
 The much easier way is slow cooker dulce de leche, where all you do is simmer a can of condensed milk for a few hours in (you guessed it!) a slow cooker.
 But the easiest way?
-Ask the nice people at Amazon to send you a can of Nestle La Lechera, or just pick one up in the “Mexican” section of your grocery store.
+Ask the nice people at Amazon to send you a can of Nestle La Lechera, or just pick one up in an international grocery store.

 Depending on your taste, though, you might find that the dulce de leche frosting overwhelms such a light cake.
 In that case, you’ll be happy to know that I followed up my vanilla cupcake test with one a couple years later that did the same thing for chocolate!
 Fifty of the most amazing home bakers in the world labored over hot stoves to bring you the world’s best chocolate cupcakes.
 So if you love dulce de leche frosting but find it a bit rich, maybe pairing it with a light, moist, fluffy chocolate cupcake is the way to go.